iparker3964/AI_Chef/README.md

 # AI_Chef
 Build a application that take ingredients from user.
-Based on user inputs generate recipes using AI.
+Based on user inputs generate recipes using OpenAI.

-Using: C#, Blazor Web Assembly, Open AI, HTML,Bootstrap
+Using: C#, Blazor Web Assembly, OpenAI, HTML,Bootstrap